maxpower-ndrd/nuTypeahead.js/README.md

 * ~~possibly support multiple triggers in the same fields (e.g, @ and #)~~ [NOTYET]

 The original documentation is still listed below since it has important information.
 This project is a fresh fork, and the latest code only supports a configurable trigger character and multiple auto completions using that trigger character.
 Initial testing shows that the lib works as expected.
 All original test cases by the typeahead.js team pass.
-The additional of multiple trigger characters will take a better study of the library.
+The addition of multiple trigger characters will take a better study of the library.

 Getting nuTypeahead.js
 -------------------